CplSyx/MQTT-Power-Sensor-HomeAssistant/README.md

 7. Locate and go to the IP address of the board, and configure the remaining settings.
 8. Restart!

+### Safety Note :warning:

+When connecting and disconnecting the CT to the circuit to be measured, ensure that it is also connected to the breakout board (and therefore the burden resistor).

+Disconnection from a live circuit without the burden resistor will induce a high voltage on the secondary side - where the exposed connector is!
+Keep the CT connected to the burden resistor when attaching/detaching to avoid accidental damage or a shock.

 ### Calibration Value
 The calibration value is obtained as
 ```